owenmarss/heyhealth-website-frontend/README.md

+# Web Development Contest
+This was my first React project when I participated in a web development contest.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).